Darling railway station

-Darling railway station is a commuter railway station in Malvern East, a suburb of Melbourne, Australia.
+Darling station is a railway station operated by Metro Trains Melbourne on the Glen Waverley line, part of the Melbourne rail network.
+It serves Malvern East, a suburb of Melbourne, Australia.

 The station opened on 24 March 1890 as part of the branch line from Burnley to Waverley Road station.
 The station consists of two side platforms accessed by a pedestrian bridge.
 There are two principal station buildings with one located on each platform.
 These buildings are both single story and act as customer service, staff, and waiting room facilities.
 These buildings were provided in 1979 as part of a station rebuild.
 The station is fully accessible and comply with DDA accessibility guidelines.

-Darling railway station is served by the Glen Waverley line, part of the Melbourne railway network.
-The station also connects to the route 624 bus service.
+The station connects to the route 624 bus service.
 The journey to Southern Cross railway station is approximately 12.68 kilometres (7.88 mi) and takes 29 minutes.

 Description

 Darling railway station is located in the suburb of Malvern East, a suburb of Melbourne, Victoria.
 The station is located nearby to the Malvern Road shopping precinct and Dorothy Laver Reserve West.
 The station is owned by VicTrack, a state government agency, and the station is operated by Metro Trains.
 The station is approximately 12.68 kilometres (7.88 mi), or a 29-minute train journey, from Southern Cross station.
 The adjacent stations are Glen Iris station up towards Melbourne, and East Malvern station down towards Glen Waverley.
 A crossover on the up side allows trains to reverse at this station in either direction.

 The station consists of two side platforms with a total of two platform edges.
 Standard in Melbourne, the platform has an asphalt surface with concrete on the edges.
 The platforms are approximately 160 metres (524.93 ft) long, enough for a Metro Trains 7 car HCMT.
 The station features a pedestrian bridge, accessed from the centre of the platforms by a ramp built in 1987.
 The station features two principal station buildings, one of each side of the platforms built in 1979.
 These buildings act as staff facilities and passenger waiting rooms, and are constructed with cream bricks and ribbed roofing panels.

 The station building, platform, and overpass are largely the same as when it was rebuilt in 1979, with the main change being updated signage, technology, and more car parking.
 The station features 200 car-parks on the south side of the station.
 The station is listed as a "fully accessible" station on the Metro Trains website, as the access ramp adheres to DDA accessibility standards.